Governors

 Governor

-Lee has over 36 years experience in the Finance Industry with both large insurance companies and in private practice as a Director and owner of Williams Financial Planning Ltd in Wrexham.
-Lee became Wrexham’s first Chartered Financial Planner in 2006 and continues to provide specialist advice to individuals, businesses and charities.
+A Member of the Coleg Cambria Board of Governors since 2023, Lee has over 38 years experience in the Finance Industry.
+He has recently retired from being a Director and owner of Williams Financial Planning Ltd in Wrexham where he provided specialist advice to individuals, businesses and charities.

 Lee graduated from the University of Wales and is married with 3 children.
-Two of Lee’s children progressed through further education in Deeside and West Cheshire on their way into the workplace and their own careers.
+Two of Lee’s children progressed through further education on their way into the workplace and their own careers.

 A committed sportsman in younger days Lee continues to be a keen cyclist and faithful supporter of Aston Villa.
 Lee’s other passion is music and enjoys playing in a local R&B band.